AMHS Leadership

 Annie Malone Historical Society

 Linda formerly served as the Director of Resource Development for the Annie Malone Children & Family Service Center in St. Louis, Missouri.
-In that capacity, she annually coordinated activities involving five different fundraising events (the culminating event being the Annual May Day Parade - the oldest and second largest African American parade celebration in the country), opened two cafes, secured authorization to raise funds to leverage over $216,000 in Neighborhood Assistance Tax Credits, and successfully conducted a Challenge Grant campaign for the agency raising $260,00.
+In that capacity, she annually coordinated activities involving five different fundraising events (the culminating event being the Annual May Day Parade - the oldest and second largest African American parade celebration in the country).
+She opened two cafes, secured authorization to raise funds to leverage over $216,000 in Neighborhood Assistance Tax Credits, and successfully conducted a Challenge Grant campaign for the agency, raising $260,00.

 Richard L. King